imCertified/portfolio/rsvp/README.md

 # Implementation
 ## Requirements
 There were a few basic requirements I wanted to hit when I was originally building this for my own wedding, and here they are:
-1. Each invitee's ability to add plus ones should be configurable per invitee
+1. Each invitee's ability to add plus ones should be configurable _per invitee_
-1. Each invitee's landing page should prominently display their name and the current state of their invitation
+1. Each invitee's landing page should prominently display their name and the current state of their invitation (attending, plus one, food choice, etc)
 1. Invitees should be able to specify dietary restrictions on the RSVP
 1. Invitees should be able to choose from the available meal options
 1. Invitees should be able to specify the age group of their plus ones (child, non-drinking age adult, drinking-age adult)